Textadept 12.6 Manual

 end)

 Tip: you can experiment with themes without having to restart Textadept by using the reset() command in the Lua Command Entry.
-Once you make changes to either your ~/.textadept/init.lua or theme file, issuing the reset command will reload your changes.
+After making changes to either your ~/.textadept/init.lua or theme file, issue the reset command to reload your changes.

 Scripting

 Being an event-driven application, Textadept simply responds to input like key presses, mouse clicks, and state changes by running Lua code (more specifically, executing Lua functions).
 For example, when you press a key, Textadept emits an events.KEYPRESS event, which its core/keys.lua is listening for.
-When a sequence like Ctrl+O on Windows and Linux/BSD is recognized, core/keys.lua looks up which Lua function is assigned to the keys['ctrl+o'] key.
-By default, it is io.open_file(), so that function is executed and the user is prompted for a file to open.
-You could bind a different function to that key and Textadept will duly execute it.
-Similarly, when the editor opens a file via io.open_file(), that function emits a events.FILE_OPENED event, which you could listen for in your ~/.textadept/init.lua and perform your own action, such as loading some project-specific tools for editing that file.
+When the editor recognizes a key sequence like Ctrl+O on Windows and Linux/BSD, core/keys.lua looks up which Lua function is assigned to the keys['ctrl+o'] key.
+By default, it is io.open_file(), so Textadept executes that function, which prompts the user for a file to open.
+You could bind a different function to that key and the editor will duly execute it instead.
+Similarly, when Textadept opens a file via io.open_file(), that function emits a events.FILE_OPENED event, which you could listen for in your ~/.textadept/init.lua and perform your own action, such as loading some project-specific tools for editing that file.

 Your ~/.textadept/init.lua is the entry point to scripting Textadept.
 In this file you can set up custom key bindings, menu items, and event handlers that will perform custom actions.
 Here are some ideas: